-1 Introduction & Terminology
+1 Introduction & Terminology1.1 Introduction

 In a hypermedia publication (networked or CD-ROM) one is trying to